flectra-hq/flectra/doc/reference/javascript_reference.rst

 If an error happens, it will be logged (in debug mode) in the console:

 * ``Missing dependencies``:
   These modules do not appear in the page.
 It is possible that the JavaScript file is not in the page or that the module name is wrong
 * ``Failed modules``:
   A javascript error is detected
 * ``Rejected modules``:
-  The module returns a rejected deferred.
+  The module returns a rejected Promise.
 It (and its dependent modules) is not loaded.
 * ``Rejected linked modules``:
   Modules who depend on a rejected module